urbit/urbit/ARCH.md

 - `btc-wallet-store` should watch the next ~20 addresses in each wallet account, so that it can detect BTC sent to the wallet if the wallet is also managed/generates addresses in an outside-Urbit program.

 ## Possible Improvements/Changes
 - Do away with `btc-wallet-hook` altogether in its current form, and instead make `btc-provider` both a server (as it is now) and also a client.
-Pros: conceptually clean; less between-agent data.
-Cons: complicates the otherwise simple provider codebase.
+Pros: less between-agent data.
+Cons: complicates the otherwise simple provider module.
+PrA better solution might be to split just the connectivity parts of `btc-wallet-hook` into a local provider
 - Multiple Providers
 - Gossip network for both pulling and pushing address updates to lower network usage on the providers.